 You can connect any credit card or bank account.
 It works best if you add all of your accounts; particularly if you’re trying to stay within a budget or manage more than one card.

-As soon as you link your accounts, Charlie goes to work and starts analyzing.
-They are looking for fees, ways to save you money and they are learning your spending habits.
+As soon as you link your accounts, Charlie goes to work and starts analyzing, looking for fees, ways to save you money and learning your spending habits.

 Some of my initial questions included:

 - How much am I spending on my gym membership (that I rarely use…)?

 - What was my grocery total last month?

 - How much did I spend to fill my gas tank?